Ester Peony: Career

 Peony released her debut single "Cuminte de Crăciun" under her mononym Ester in late 2014.
 At the same time, she had been composing music for other Romanian artists.
 In 2015, she started posting covers on YouTube.
 The cover videos gained her attention, and she was subsequently offered a record deal with a Romanian label.
 Later that year, Peony released the song "Sub aripa ta", featuring Romanian rapper Vescan.
 The song was played on radio and television stations across the country.
 In 2016, she embarked on her first tour with Vescan.
 The singer changed her stage name to Ester Peony and independently distributed her debut EP Dig It in May 2018, for which she was also one of the main composers.

 In February 2019, Romanian Television (TVR) announced her as the Romanian representative for the Eurovision Song Contest 2019 in Tel Aviv, Israel, after she won the selection show Selecția Națională with her song "On a Sunday".
 The announcement was met with mixed reactions from the public.
 In 2019, TVR were able to spend significant amounts on their Eurovision entry for the first time; they spent about 100,000 euros on the visual and special effects in the performance.
 Romania failed to qualify for the Eurovision Grand Final as their second consecutive—and second overall—non-qualification, placing 13th with 71 points.
-During her Eurovision time, Peony had signed a record deal with Cat Music, and is currently working on her debut studio album.
+During her Eurovision time, Peony had signed a record deal with Cat Music.
 She performed at the 2019 Golden Stag Festival.